noorchauhan/noorchauhan/README.md

-I like understanding deep architectures behind all different types of Machine Intelligence.
+I like exploring deep architectures behind all different types of Machine Intelligence.
 Bi-directional motion planning, Generalist Artificial Intelligence (GAI), Robot Control planning, Data experiments are some of my area of interest to be specific.